What are Non-Tariff Barriers?

 2. Assistive policies

-Although assistive policies are designed to protect domestic companies and enterprises, they do not directly restrict trade with other countries, but they implement actions that can restrict free trade with other countries.
+Although assistive policies are designed to protect domestic companies and enterprises, they do not directly restrict trade with other countries, but they implement actions that can impede free trade with other countries.
 Examples of assistive barriers include custom procedures, packaging and labeling requirements, technical standards and norms, sanitary standards, etc.

 International companies must meet the requirements before they can be allowed to export or import certain goods into the market.
 The governments also help domestic companies by providing subsidies and bailouts so that they can be competitive in the domestic and international markets.